-- Scarf Of Asskicking: The Iconic Item of Star Fox is a distinctive neck scarf that comes in assorted colors.
+- Scarf of Asskicking: The Iconic Item of Star Fox is a distinctive neck scarf that comes in assorted colors.
 They are rarely seen without them (an exception being Star Fox: Assault).

 - Smiting Evil Feels Good: All of them have shades of this.
 They will mercilessly taunt soon-to-be-departed bad guys as their ship is blowing itself to smithereens.

 - The Team: Each team member has a unique role and expertise.
-Fox is The Leader, Falco is The Lancer, Slippy is The Smart Guy, and Peppy is Team Dad.
+Fox is The Leader, Falco is The Lancer, Slippy is The Smart Guy, and Peppy is the Team Dad.
 Krystal later joins as The Chick, while Peppy becomes Mission Control.